DFE-Digital/teacher-services-cloud/documentation/disaster-recovery.md

 Run the *Enable maintenance* workflow for the service and environment affected.

-The maintenance page message can be [updated](https://github.com/DFE-Digital/teacher-services-cloud/blob/main/documentation/maintenance-page.md#update-content) at any time during the incident
+The maintenance page message can be [updated](https://github.com/DFE-Digital/teacher-services-cloud/blob/main/documentation/maintenance-page.md#update-content) at any time during the incident.

+e.g. https://claim-additional-payments-for-teaching-test-web.test.teacherservices.cloud will now display the maintenance page and

+https://claim-additional-payments-for-teaching-temp.test.teacherservices.cloud will display the application.

 ### Recreate the lost postgres database server